Spectroscopy

 • \large h = Plank's constant

-The next regime includes core level excitations.
-This regime arbitrarily starts at ~100 eV loss (but can be lower for states near the conduction band) and extends all the way to the primary beam energy in principle.
+The next regime includes core-level excitations.
+This regime arbitrarily starts at ~100 eV loss (but can be lower for states near the conduction band) and extends to the primary beam energy in principle.
 In practice, energy losses above 5 kV are difficult to measure.
-Since core electron binding energies differ for each element and each type of shell, the ionization edge threshold can be used to identify which elements are present in the specimen while you can use the edge intensity to determine the element concentration in the sample.
+Since core electron binding energies differ for each element and each type of shell, the ionization edge threshold can be used to identify which elements are present in the specimen, while you can use the edge intensity to determine the element concentration in the sample.

 Core-level ionization edges.

-Core level ionization edges – The edge onset energy determines which element is present while the intensity above the background is proportional to the number of atoms the beam interacted.
+Core level ionization edges – The edge onset energy determines which element is present, while the intensity above the background is proportional to the number of atoms the beam interacted with.

 Edge classification.